wudejian789/Attention-Seq2Seq-Chatbot-by-Pytorch1.0.1/README.md

 Every line is a question and a answer with a '\t' split.
 # 3. How to train your model
-First you need create a Seq2Seq object.
+First you need to create a Seq2Seq object.
 ```python
 model = Seq2Seq(dataClass, featureSize=256, hiddenSize=256,
                 attnType='L', attnMethod='general',